huuzkee-foundation/huuzkee-foundation.github.io/pages/documentation.md

 ## Comments

-You can use comments with *Feeling Responsive* by the way of Disqus.
+You can use comments with *Huuzkee* by the way of Disqus.
 If you want to use Disqus-Comments just open `config.yml` and add your `disqus_shortname`.
 [More on how to use Disqus ›](https://disqus.com/websites/)

 By default comments are turned off.
 You can customize the default behaviour in `config.yml`.
 To **turn on comments** just add `comments: true` to front matter using the page layout `layout: page`.